 Deuter Aircontact Lite 35 + 10 SL women’s pack vs Competitors

-I decided to compare this pack with two top-notch packs from the similar size range.
+I decided to compare this pack with two top-notch packs from a similar size range.
 So the Maven is in the class of very lightweight packs, and I think the difference in the weight is not a big deal.
 You realize that all three of them are rich in features, and those are indeed among the best packs on the market.
 You will be doing fine with any of them.
 Please follow the links to see more.

 COMPARE PACKAGE FEATURES